nathan-barry/nathan.rs/content/posts/fixing-ios-codeblocks.md

 <img alt="shyam.blog code block issue" src="/images/IMG_9057.png">
 </div>

-As you can see, the font-size isn't uniform across code block lines.
-This seems to be common for many blogs that compile markdown files to HTML such as Hugo or Jekyll sites.
+As you can see, the text-size isn't uniform across code block lines.
+I've seen this issue across many blogs that compile markdown files to HTML such as Hugo or Jekyll sites.

-This issue seems to happen on every browser on iOS (at least Safari, Firefox, and Chrome in my testing).
+This issue seems to happen on every browser on iOS (Safari, Firefox, and Chrome in my testing).

 ## Solution